Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-29 - Daily Stoic Reflection.md

 3. **How can I decatastrophize today's problems?**
 	- No matter how dark might things seem, you must keep your mind calm, you must keep your head at the moment, you must choose to take action and see the light, to push for your dream, to be free and do what you want to do.
 4. **What is within my control and what is not**
-	- The only thing within my control is my own [[Control Over Judgment|Judgment]] and nothing else is.
+	- The only thing within my control is my own [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md) and nothing else is.

 ### Evening